-From Margaret on July 9th, 2010 in Kitchen Remodel
+From Dean Dowd on July 09, 2010 in Kitchen Remodel

 Though the convenience of granite countertops in the kitchen will never change (the cutting right on the counter!
 The freshly-baked cookies sitting without a hot pad!), keeping granite looking up to date can be a challenge.
 The granite look can often suggest a ‘90s vibe, from when the use of the material in the kitchen exploded into popularity.
 Here are some hints for keeping granite around, and keeping it aesthetically modern.